zonyyu/Topic-3----Optimizing-Your-Learning-Algorithm/README.md

-# Topic 2 -- Logistic Regression
+# Topic 3 -- Optimizing Your Learning Algorithm

 ## Overview of this Repository
 This repository contains all the teaching material related to **Logistic Regression**.
 The master `branch` contains the sample code for the instructor to **reference**, and the `workshop` branch contains the **empty notebooks** for the instructor and students to program in.